-The premium for a WHPIP policy is reflective of the probability of a payment or indemnity being paid.
+The premium for a WLPIP policy is reflective of the probability of a payment or indemnity being paid.
 The longer the life of the policy, the more chance there will be a payment, so all else being equal, the greater the policy length, the higher the premium.
 Similarly, the higher the coverage, the more likely the policy will result in a payment, so all else being equal, the higher the coverage level, the higher the premium.

 One of the most important factors influencing premium is volatility of the market.
-If hog prices are highly volatile, then WHPIP premiums will be more expensive, to compensate for the increased risk of a payment, than when the market is quiet and prices are relatively stable.
+If hog prices are highly volatile, then WLPIP premiums will be more expensive, to compensate for the increased risk of a payment, than when the market is quiet and prices are relatively stable.

 Cost to Participate